theolivenbaum/resin/README.md

 <a name="top" id="top"></a>
 # Resin
-Fast full-text search, the quick and easy way.

 Solve your full-text search problem with a code base derived during the last seven years from iteratively refactoring Lucene.Net down to what is now _a fast and efficient search framework made up of around 10 small classes_, leaving legacy code and java inheritance behind, making it possible for the .Net community to eventually catch up with the Lucene core team.

 When looking at the problem of search for a long time you come to realize, there is only one right way to solve the issue of information retreival.
 This is the easiest way.